 Step 2: Create a new layer.

 Step 3: Select the Paint Bucket Tool.
-On the top menu, you’ll see the Paint Bucket style usually is foreground by default.
+On the top menu, you’ll see the Paint Bucket style usually in the foreground by default.
 Change it to Pattern, and select the pattern you created.

 Step 4: Click on the canvas and your layer will be filled with the diagonal line pattern.